ramonarroyo/MovieRecommender/README.md

 ### Future Work:
 - Make into a webapp using Flask
-- Split into two apps to speed up recommendation and not load the entire dataset every single time
-- Use SQLite to provide backend data for webapp
+- Use database to provide backend data for webapp
 - Allow user to add more than one movie at a time

 Information courtesy of